utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 * **Collections** - Postman uses a [collection](/docs/sending-requests/intro-to-collections/) to store all the endpoints for your mock server.
 When you create a mock server, you can choose to create a new collection or use an existing collection.
 You can also generate a collection from your API schema to begin mocking your API right away.

 * **Endpoint stubs** - Add an [endpoint stub](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/) to your mock server to simulate an API endpoint, such as `GET /users`.
-Each endpoint stub corresponds to a request in the mock server's collection .
+Each endpoint stub corresponds to a request in the mock server's collection.

 * **Scenarios** - [Scenarios](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/#defining-scenarios) represent different use cases for an endpoint.
 With scenarios, the mock server can send different data in response to different inputs.
 For example, you might have two scenarios for the `GET /users` endpoint stub, each with different query parameters and response bodies.